folk-lab/FastDAC/FastDAC Command Reference.md

 Returns:
 `{# of steps * number of samples in wave * number of repetitions * number of selected adc channels * 16-bit integer samples}RAMP_FINISHED`

+# ARG (Arbitrary Ramp Generator) FUNCTIONS

+The FastDAC has an arbitrary ramp mode where a sequence of DAC setpoints can be assigned to 4 separate ramp arrays.
+Up to 10000 setpoints can be configured for each ramp.
+When an `INT_ARG_RAMP` sequence is started, the ramp with the largest number of samples decides the `NUMBER OF STEPS` compared to a regular `INT_RAMP`.
+The `NUMBER OF SAMPLES PER STEP` is specified and the `ARG` DAC channels will take a step at the same time as the linear-ramp DAC channels.

+## ADD_RAMP

+`ADD_RAMP` is used to configure the arbitrary ramp DAC setpoints.
+The function can be called multiple times until up to 10000 setpoints have been stored, and should be sent in groups of 1024 characters or less to avoid a possible serial buffer overflow.

+Syntax:
+`ADD_RAMP,{ramp number (0-3)},{Setpoint 0 in mV},{...},{Setpoint n in mV}`

+Example (setting 8 setpoints to ramp 0):
+`ADD_RAMP,0,100.0,50.5,500.0,250.2,-200.0,100.0,-50.0,250.3`

+Returns:
+`RAMP,0,8`

+## CHECK_RAMP

+`CHECK_RAMP` returns how many setpoints have been configured for the specified ramp number (0-3).

+Syntax:
+`CHECK_RAMP,{ramp number}`

+Example (for ramp in example above):
+`CHECK_RAMP,0`

+Returns:
+`RAMP,0,8`

+## CLR_RAMP

+`CLR_RAMP` resets the number of configured setpoints for a specified ramp back to 0

+Syntax:
+`CLR_RAMP,{ramp number}`

+Example:
+`CLR_RAMP,1`

+Returns:
+`RAMP,1,0`

+## INT_ARG_RAMP

+Similar to `INT_RAMP` you specify which ADC channels to sample and DAC channels to ramp, but no longer specify the `number of steps` as this is decided by the longest selected ARG ramp.
+Additionally, you select the number of independent ARG ramps (currently max 4), The DAC channels assigned to each ARG ramp, and the number of samples to take at each ramp step.
+If the ARG ramps are different lengths, the shorter ARG ramps will stay at their final setpoint until the longest ARG ramp completes.

+A ramp can be stopped at any time by sending the command `STOP`.

+The `{DACs to ramp}` parameter can be specified as `N` if no DAC channels should linear-ramp

+Syntax:
+`INT_ARG_RAMP,{number of independent ARG ramps},{DAC channels assigned to ARG 0},{...},{DAC channels assigned to ARG N},{DACs to linear-ramp},{ADCs to sample},{Initial linear DAC voltage 1},{...},{Initial linear DAC voltage N},{Final linear DAC voltage 1},{...},{Final linear DAC voltage N},{# of samples at each ramp step}`

+Example (Use 1 ARG ramp, assign DACs 0,1,2,3 to ARG 0, linear-ramp DAC 4, Sample ADC 0, Start DAC 4 at -5V, Finish DAC 4 at 5V, Take 10 samples at each ramp step):
+`INT_ARG_RAMP,1,0123,4,0,-5000,5000,10`

+Returns:
+`{number of setpoints in ARG 0 * number of samples to take * number of selected adc channels * 16-bit integer samples}RAMP_FINISHED`

+## AWG_ARG_RAMP

+Similar to `AWG_RAMP` you specify which ADC channels, linear-ramp DAC channels, the number of independent AWG waveforms (currently max 2), The DAC channels assigned to each waveform, and the number of waveform repetitions at each ramp step.
+Additionally, the number of independent ARB ramps (max 4) is also selected, and the DAC channels assigned to each ARB ramp.
+Unlike `AWG_RAMP`, the `# of ramp steps` parameter is determined by the length of the longest ARB ramp selected.

+A ramp can be stopped at any time by sending the command `STOP`.

+The `{DACs to ramp}` parameter can be specified as `N` if no linear-DAC channels should ramp

+Syntax:
+`AWG_ARG_RAMP,{number of independent waveforms},{DAC channels assigned to waveform 0},{...},{DAC channels assigned to waveform N},{number of independent ARG ramps},{DAC channels assigned to ARG 0},{...},{DAC channels assigned to ARG N},{DACs to ramp},{ADCs to sample},{Initial DAC voltage 1},{...},{Initial DAC voltage N},{Final DAC voltage 1},{...},{Final DAC voltage N},{# of waveform repetitions at each ramp step}`

+Example (Use 1 AWG waveform, assign DAC 7 to waveform 0, use one ARB ramp, assign DAC 2 to ARB 0, Ramp DACs 1 and 3, Sample ADC 0, Start DAC 1 at -5V, Start DAC 3 at -2.5V, Finish DAC 1 at 5V, Finish DAC 3 at 2.5V, Repeat waveform 10 times at each ramp step):
+`AWG_RAMP,1,7,1,2,13,0,-5000,-2500,5000,2500,10`

+Returns:
+`{# setpoints in ARG ramp * number of samples in wave * number of repetitions * number of selected adc channels * 16-bit integer samples}RAMP_FINISHED`

 # PID FUNCTIONS